Skip Amalfi: Why the Cilento Coast Is Italy’s Best-Kept Secret

 Cilento

-Who Cilento Is For (And Who It’s Not)
+Who the Cilento Coast Is For (And Who It’s Not)

 If you want high-end beach clubs, designer shops, and a packed social scene, this probably isn’t your place.
-Cilento isn’t flashy or polished — and that’s its charm.
-It’s for people who’d rather take a quiet trail than queue up for a photo, who appreciate a glass of local wine at a family-run restaurant, and who feel happiest with a long dinner, a slow walk home, and a good night’s sleep.
+Cilento is for people who’d rather take a quiet trail than queue up for a photo, who appreciate a glass of local wine at a family-run restaurant, and who feel happiest with a long dinner, a slow walk home, and a good night’s sleep.

 Cilento is especially good for solo travelers.
 It’s safe, laid-back, and easy to navigate — most towns and villages are small enough that you’ll recognize the same friendly faces after a day or two.
 Sit on a piazza with a coffee, hike a coastal path in the morning, and chat to locals at the market - you’ll rarely feel out of place.
 And if you do go for dinner alone, don’t be surprised if the owners come over for a chat or send an extra taste of dessert your way.